Brazil ex-president's police stand-off

 Video

-Luis Inácio Lula da Silva is holed up in a union building after failing to hand himself in to the authorities.
+Lula is holed up in a union building after failing to surrender to police.

-The former Brazilian president, who is due to begin a 12-year jail term, claims his conviction was politically motivated.

 -